-Who we are
+Who are we?

 Our Pilot Production Process helps bridge product design and scalable manufacturing:

-Step 1 — Preliminary Design
+Step 1 - Conceptual Design & Review

-Step 2 — Proof of Throughput
+Step 2 - Throughput Validation & Costing

-Step 3 — Pilot Equipment
+Step 3 - Pilot Equipment Build & Test

-Step 4 — Scale and Support
+Step 4 - Scaling & Lifecycle Support

 Process Normalization